tcweiss/Advanced-Pro/README.md

 - Begic Armin
 - Duerr Samuel
 - Tragust Sebastian (17-620-220)
-- Weiss Thomas
+- Weiss Thomas (17-620-360)

 <a name="desc"></a>
 ## 2. General Information
 This student project "Investing@HSG" is part of the courses "Programming - Introduction Level" & "Programming with Advanced Computer Languages" by Mario Silic at the University of St. Gallen (HSG).
-The purpose of this project is a fundamental analysis of publicly listed companies in order to determine whether a stock is efficiently priced and should therefore be purchased.
-This is based on an automated process of calculating and analyzing future free cash flows (DCF analysis), which is industry standard in the financial sector and many other industries. <br>
+The purpose of this project is a fundamental analysis of publicly listed companies. <br>

 **Please note:** <br>
 You can find the plain code in the [Code_SIA_Final.py](https://github.com/KRuschmann/Stock_Investing_Advisor/blob/master/Code_SIA_Final.py) file. <br>